dinocelotti/Smart-Tickets/README.md

 - High reliability and availability in terms of accessing and interacting with the event sales due to the distributed nature of blockchain + smart contracts
 - Reduction of second-hand market profiting and ticket fraud

+## Becoming a promoter

+  Becoming a promoter will involve a KYC process where off-chain verification will be done on the promoter.
+Once the promoter is verified their address can be white-listed into a verfication smart contract that we own.
+Then, they are able to create Projects under their white-listed address.
+Addresses that create Projects but are not white-listed on our verfication smart contract are simply ignored by the system and deemed invalid.

+## Becoming a distributor

+  Becoming a distributor involves being added/white-listed into a specific Project that a white-listed Promoter has created.
+Once added, the distributor is now valid for that Project.

+## Becoming an end-consumer

+  Becoming an end-consumer simply involves having an Ethereum wallet

+## Ticket Purchases

+All ticket purchases, when permitted by the contract, can only flow "downwards".
+That is, in the heirarchy of Promoter -> Distributor -> End-consumer, the flow of ticket purchases can only occur in the same direction as the arrows.
+This is done to eliminate cycles in the purchase chain, reducing complexity on keeping track of where tickets are and enforcing the right restrictions appropriately.
+Although the smart contracts themselves deal with purchases in Ether only, additional mechanisms can be built to allow fiat purchasing of tickets by proxy.
+An example would be the user of Status's "Teller network" which allows for fiat to crypto exchange.

+### Staging phase

+During the staging phase, all ticket transfers are prohibited

+### Private Funding phase

+During the private funding phase, only distributors can purchase tickets, and only from the Promoter.

+### Public Funding phase

+During the public funding phase, end-consumers may purchase from distributors at their marked-up price or from Promoters at face value.

+### After

+After ticket purchases are finished, end-consumers may transfer tickets between other end-consumers

+## Ticket transfers between end-consumers and alleviation of scalping

+Programmatic and social properties can be introduced into the ticket transfer mechanism to reduce scalping potential vs todays techniques while still providing a smooth user experience.

+### Restrictive properties

+Restrictions that can be placed on ticket transfers include but are not limited to:

+- Limit amount of ticket transfers an address can make
+- Limit amount of tickets an address can hold
+- Limit when ticket transfers are enabled, and allow for transfer freezing
+- Make ticket transfers value-less so additional mechanisms for transfering the value of tickets would have to be implemented by scalping services
+- Limit what addresses can transfer tickets, so an address would have to be white-listed to transfer a ticket
+- If the user wants to purchase a ticket with fiat currency, their banking information can be used to cross-reference accounts and see if the user is maliciously buying tickets for scalping use

+### Social properties

+Assuming that the customer will own a single address for their ticket purchasing / Project participation, social gamification features can be built in to reduce scalping.
+On the client side, the dApp can keep track of what Projects the end-consumer has participated in, and along with user input such as friends addresses.
+Then, the dApp can provide features such as: Projects friends are participating in, social chatting with friends, discounts or deals on relevant Projects, etc. A lot of these features relate to what Status can provide so tight integration with their platform would be benefitial for us.

+## Door Admission (Taken from issue #7)

+Door admission and verification would be done via a QR code provided by the mobile version of the dApp

+- let x be a function that enables a ticket to be burned at an event during the QR code scan
+- let y be the information needed to verify the event details such as location, time, ticket holder, etc
+- let z be the next block header hash (once it is solved)

+So the QR code would encode x+y+z, the key here is parameter z.
+The next block header hash should be nearly impossible to guess due to the variables of the nonce, included transactions, timestamp etc. The only guessable portion of the next block hash would be the difficulty (e.g How many leading zeros will be included in the block hash).
+The QR code would change in the time interval equivalent to the block time of Ethereum.
+This makes it extremely improbable that a screenshot of a scalped ticket would be valid as the User would have to try and get into the event and verified in < 15 seconds at current block time.

+## Overview of current progress + future goals

+- Most of the event watching / state updating part of the UI is implemented, meaning that any relevant events being fired on the blockchain will be captured by the dApp and updated in the Redux store
+- Things such as start/end dates and time based modifiers, distributor-ticket specific fees, and ticket transfers need to be implemented and tested
+- IPFS storage is implemented in the smart contracts for the storage of buyer/ticket off-chain information but needs to be implemented on client-side and tested
+- The actual UI of the application has its functionality in /components.
+The componenents inside are only for testing the functionality of the dApp itself, which is why there's forms for querying the status of buyers/tickets
+- Once the above is finished, a server needs to be made to contain the smart contracts.
+Block chain transactions and queries will still be done on the client-side, but the client will have the option of having their application state "boot-strapped" by our server which will offer event log caching for relevant Projects.
+- Then, mobile versions of the dApp would be made for our implementation of door admissions and for general ease of use regarding the client, the recent Status application can possibly be used to host our dApp and provide users with a smooth dApp experience

 ## Recent specification changes

   Instead of focusing on a completely decentralized ticketing application, the target ecosystem for this application will to offer a "step-up" from conventional methods of ticket management rather than completely re-vamping how it the industry works.
 Because of this, a server will now be used to host the smart contracts instead of individual clients launching their own Projects onto the network.
 By doing this, our system will be more compatible with conventional infrastructure while still offering benefits such as double-spend protection, digitalized ticketing (tickets are created, validated, modified and used all on-chain, allowing much more functionality to be built into them), and reduced operating fees.